C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Experiments.md

 # Experiment

 The 'experiment' node contains complete set of references nodes for an experiment.
-This can range from a synthesis, to scattering experiment, or a simulation.
+An experiment can range from a synthesis, to scattering experiment, or a simulation.
+A single experiment has can only have one process node.

 **Features:**

-* experiment parents references are publications
+* experiment parents references are collections
-* experiment child references are materials, process, data
+* experiment child references are materials, process, sample, data
 * required information
     * name
-    * nodes (select)
+    * materials, process, sample, data nodes
 * optional information
     * notes
     * keywords
     * publications (CRIPT node)
     * references (publication CRIPT node)
 * auto generate/update:
-    * id_
+    * _id
     * type
     * ver_sch
     * ver_con (& all child) <-- update with version control node
     * date (& all child)
-    * users (& all child) <-- update with user node
+    * creater (& all child) <-- update with user node
     * nodes (materials, process, data) <-- update with node
     * pub (& all child) <-- update with publication node
     * ref (& all child) <-- update with publication node